Are you ready for some truth?

 As I mentioned, but it’s worth reiterating – stress and back problems are covered and these are major causes of claims.

-4,8,13,26 or 52 weeks – depending on the deferred/waiting period you choose.
+4,8,13,26 or 52 weeks – depending on your chosen deferred/waiting period.

 You’ll receive a single tax-free lump sum.